srovere/appsilon-marine/README.md

 # 4. UI and Server development

-This Shiny application was developed using [shiny.semantics] (https://github.com/Appsilon/shiny.semantic) package.
-The application is divided in three files (global.R, ui.R and server.R).
+This Shiny application was developed using [shiny.semantics](https://github.com/Appsilon/shiny.semantic) package.
+The application is divided into three files (global.R, ui.R and server.R).
 The user interface has 5 components.
 User input consists of 2 dropdowns to allow the selecction of a *vessel type* and a *vessel* (considering the type selected beforehand).
 When a vessel (ship) is selected, the center map is redrawn.
 The longest stretch sailed by the selected ship is shown along with other useful information.
 At the bottom of the page, 2 widgets are displayed with information related to the longest stretch.
 A few styles were modified using the CSS file located at *www/css/styles.css*.

 # 5. Testing

-To ensure the application correct operation, a few unit tests were implemented.
-These tests can be found in *tests* directory and may be run using *run_tests.r* script located in the root directory.
+To ensure correct operation, a few unit tests were implemented.
+These tests can be found in *tests* folder and may be run using *run_tests.r* script (located at root directory).
 The units tests implemented include:

-* *tests/testthat/test_data.r*: Tests for checking attributes' names and types.
+* *tests/testthat/test_data.r*: Tests for checking attributes names and types.
-* *tests/testthat/test_finders.r*: Tests for checking data finders *using facades.
+* *tests/testthat/test_finders.r*: Tests for checking data finders (using facades).
-* *tests/test_shiny.r*: Reactivity tests using Shiny application.
+* *tests/test_shiny.r*: Reactivity tests for Shiny application.